 - Annual franchise tax based on the corporation’s shares, which starts at $75, as well as a filing fee in the amount of $50.
 Note that the franchise fee can be as high as $180,000

 - You will need to comply with Delaware’s yearly reporting requirements, in addition to any other states you operate in (which will have its own reporting requirements and fees)

 If you need additional information regarding Delaware income tax, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.